 Advocacy & Action

-A new Interest Group called the Advocacy/Public Policy Group will meet in person or online as needed.
-Our projects will include:
+The Advocacy/Public Policy Group interest Group meets in person or online as needed.
+Projects include:

 - Voter education/advocacy on nonpartisan issues consistent with our AAUW mission values